xd00099/hdsi_faculty_tool/index.md

 ## Maintaining a Workflow
-<em> Here we will talk about how the code was changed in order to be upkept easily, and how addition or deletion of faculty will be easy and can be done once a year.
-We will also mention the reason of this (faculty publishes every year).  </em>

 As our tool aims to provide the information of faculty members at HDSI to facilitate the partnership with the industry, we hope that this tool can be always stay updated and robust to changes.
 Therefore, we designed a data pipeline that enables updates for our search tool: